Discover your potential savings with our ROI Calculator

 Understanding Design Controls “Input & Outputs” Requirements

-Design control provide improved visibility on the design process to both managers and designers through improved communications and coordination among all participants.
+Design controls provides improved visibility on the design process to both managers and designers through improved communications and coordination among all participants.
 As a result, managers are empowered to direct the design process more effectively as there is a better chance to recognize problems, make necessary corrections, or adjust resource allocations as needed.
 Designers also benefit as there is enhanced understanding of the degree of conformance of a design to user and patient needs.
 Senior management should ensure that internal policies are established for design issues such as:

 evaluation of the design process